Is Istanbul Worth Visiting? Pros, Cons & Top Tips (2025)

 Cons – Things to Consider When Visiting Istanbul

-1. Heavy Traffic and Congestion
+1. Traffic Can Be Chaotic and Unpredictable

 When to Visit Istanbul